How Do You Divide Your Novel into Chapters?

 Option #4 was common in the early life of the novel (Dickens was serialised, mainly in stand-alone monthly parts; my favourite 18th century novel, Samuel Richardson’s Clarissa, is absolutely massive and was originally published in seven volumes between 1747-48 at different times).

-But today, with, digital publishing, we’re seeing a resurgence in this type of serialised novel-length work: some ebooks are published as short “episodes” that are then collated into “box sets”, and fanfiction – on major archives, at least – tends to be published in “chapters”.
+But today, with, digital publishing, we’re seeing a resurgence in this type of serialised novel-length work: some ebooks are published as short “episodes” that are then collated into “box sets”, and fanfiction – on major archives, at least – tends to be published in “chapters”, though these may be tens of thousands of words long.

 If you’re unsure what you should go for, I’d suggest looking at books in your genre.
 (If you’re writing cross-genre or something that isn’t easily pigeon-holed, find books that are at least vaguely similar.)
 See what they do.